Optical Spectrum Analyzer Tutorials

 Click to Enlarge

-Noise Floor in Power Density Mode
+Figure 5: Noise Floor in Power Density Mode

 Power Density mode is recommended for broadband sources.
 The OSA203C noise floor was measured in low-temperature mode.

-The vertical axis of the spectrum can be displayed as Absolute Power or Power Density, both of which can be displayed in either a linear or logarithmic scale.
+The vertical axis of the spectrum can be displayed as Absolute Power (Figure 4) or Power Density (Figure 5), both of which can be displayed in either a linear or logarithmic scale.
 In Absolute Power mode, the total power displayed is based on the actual instrument resolution for that specific wavelength; this setting is recommended to be used only with narrow spectrum input light.
 For broadband devices, it is recommended that the Power Density mode is used.
 Here the vertical axis is displayed in units of power per unit wavelength, where the unit wavelength is based upon a fixed wavelength band and is independent of the resolution setting of the instrument.

-The interference pattern of the reference laser is used to clock a 16-bit analog-to-digital converter (ADC) such that samples are taken at a fixed, equidistant optical path length interval.
+For the OSA20xC models, the interference pattern of the reference laser is used to clock a 16-bit analog-to-digital converter (ADC) such that samples are taken at a fixed, equidistant optical path length interval.
 The HeNe reference fringe period is digitized and its frequency multiplied by a phase-locked loop (PLL), leading to an extremely fine sampling resolution.
 Multiple PLL filters enable frequency multiplication settings of 16X, 32X, 64X, or 128X.
 At the 128X multiplier setting, data points are acquired approximately every 1 nm of carriage travel.
 The multiple PLL filters enable the user to balance the system parameters of resolution and sensitivity against the acquisition time and refresh rate.

 Click to Enlarge

-A Typical Interferogram
+Figure 6: A Typical Interferogram

 Additional software performance is realized by utilizing an asynchronous, multi-threaded approach to collecting and handling interferogram data through the multitude of processing stages required to yield spectrum information.
 The software's multi-threaded architecture manages several operational tasks in parallel by actively adapting to the PC's capabilities, thus ensuring maximum processor bandwidth utilization.
 Each of our FT-OSA instruments ships complete with a laptop computer that has been carefully selected to ensure that both the data processing and user interface operate optimally.